(See also Introduction to Disorders of Kidney Tubules.)

-Liddle syndrome is a rare hereditary disorder in which the kidneys excrete potassium but retain too much sodium and water, leading to high blood pressure.
+Liddle syndrome is a rare hereditary disorder in which the collecting tubules of the kidneys excrete potassium but retain too much sodium and water, leading to high blood pressure.

 Generic NameSelect Brand Names